gujinwh/OBJ3/README.md

-# Known Issues (which will be fixed soon)
-vars-of . seems not to work  when the module name is ommited. in Emacs make sure you save the file as Unix not as UTF8, so you can just copy one of the example files and modify it.

 All examples should run well, except perhaps tp.obj which is a compilation of many modules which seem to mess up each other (at least starting from Chapter 9)

 # Quickstart